m-dorgham/agent-storm/README.md

 # 🧠 Agent Storm: AI Brainstorming System

-Agent Storm is an **AI-powered brainstorming framework** that coordinates multiple autonomous personas to generate, discuss, and refine ideas collaboratively.
+Agent Storm is an **AI multi-agent system** that allows one to have brainstorming sessions with a team of AI experts.
+This agentic system will generate multiple personas (LLM instances with specific personalities) depending on the topic you want to discuss.
+It will then coordinate the discussion between you and these autonomous personas to refine ideas collaboratively.

+**Human-in-the-loop** support: enables human intervention at key stages (persona approval, discussion turns), the graph pauses and waits for user feedback.

+#### Tools & Technologies:
-It combines **LLMs, search tools, and a coordinating agent** in a structured graph execution flow, with a lightweight **Streamlit web interface** for human interaction.
+**LangGraph**, **LangChain**, **OpenAI API**, with a lightweight **Streamlit web interface** for human interaction.

 ---